kensanni/Aula-test/README.md

         ```bash
          $ terraform apply
         ```
         This command would create the infrastructure and output the public-DNS and IP-address to your console.
 Copy either of the public-DNS or IP-address to log into ElasticSearch cluster.
-This would prompt your for a login credentials which is shown below
+This would prompt you for a login credentials which is shown below

         ```
         username: admin